Username

 by PhilipMueller

-The trail is a pleasant half mile long, consisting mostly of pine covered switchbacks.
+The trail is a pleasant half-mile long, consisting mostly of pine-covered switchbacks.
 While it is a short hike, note that the Rose Peak Trail starts at an elevation of 8,426 feet and ascends 360 vertical feet.
-With its high elevation and decent rise over run, those with a sedentary lifestyle should not underestimate it.
-After you feel that fresh mountain air in you lungs and you have your blood pumping just a bit, you will quickly be atop the 8,786 ft peak where you'll find an approximately 30-foot tall fire lookout tower, a bathroom, a cistern, and a little cabin that you'll wish was yours.
+With its high elevation and decent rise overrun, those with a sedentary lifestyle should not underestimate it.
+After you feel that fresh mountain air in your lungs and you have your blood pumping just a bit, you will quickly be atop the 8,786 ft peak where you'll find an approximately 30-foot tall fire lookout tower, a bathroom, a cistern, and a little cabin that you'll wish was yours.

 None